 We operate in many jurisdictions with highly complex and varied tax regimes.
 Changes in tax rules, new or revised legislation or the outcome of tax assessments and audits could have a material adverse effect on our results.
 Our tax rate is variable and depends on changes in the level of operating results within various local jurisdictions and on changes in the applicable taxation rates of these jurisdictions, as well as changes in estimated tax provisions due to new events.
-We currently receive certain tax benefits or benefit from net operating losses cumulated in prior years in some countries, and these benefits may not be available in the future due to changes in the local jurisdictions or credits on net operating losses being no longer available due to either full utilization or expiration of the statute of limitations in such jurisdictions.
+We currently receive certain tax benefits or benefit from net operating losses cumulated in prior years in some countries, and these benefits may not be available in the future due to changes in the local jurisdictions or carrying forward net operating losses could affect our deferred tax assets in certain countries in the statute of limitations in such jurisdictions.
 As a result, our effective tax rate could increase and/or our benefits from carrying forward net operating losses could affect our deferred tax assets in certain countries in the coming years.
 In addition, the acquisition or divestiture of businesses in certain jurisdictions could materially affect our effective tax rate.